Altinn/altinn-studio-docs/content/app/monitoring/faq/_index.en.md

 ---
-title: Typical use cases for application insights
+title: Typical use cases for Application Insights
 linktitle: FAQ
-description: Frequently asked questions related to how to use application insights.
+description: Frequently asked questions related to how to use Application Insights.
 weight: 20
 toc: true
 ---